 Can I take a class/have another job during this time?

 The University does not allow anyone registered for at least 3 credit hours to work more than 28 hours a week.

-We expect assistant instructors to work 9-5 during the seven weeks of employment.
+We expect assistant instructors to be available 9-5 during the weeks of employment.
 For instructors, we expect you to be available 9-5 during the weeks you are planning and teaching, and for 4 hours a day during pedagogy training.

 Can international students work?
 What if I'm on fellowship?